Get the Most of Your Testing: Combining Vitest and Testing Library for Maximum Efficiency

 })

-With that in place the test should be back to green again, the configuration, in the execution point of view is done.
+With that in place, the test should be back to green again, and the configuration, from the execution point of view, is done.

 TS2339: Property ‘toBeInTheDocument’ does not exist on type ‘Assertion ‘ - Fixing assertions type

-The last bit of this configuration left is to share the types that jest has to use with testing library, this is needed because at this point in time, the project should be giving the following error when trying to build with npm run build or opening it in an IDE or text editor.
+The last bit of this configuration left is to share the types that Jest has to use with testing-library, this is needed because, at this point, the project should be giving the following error when trying to build with npm run build or opening it in an IDE or text editor.

 The following image depicts the error when trying to build: